uidaholib/main-web-redesign_draft/content/special-collections/plan.md

 We are located on the [first floor](/about/maps.html) of the University of Idaho Library.
 For directions to the library, see our [directions page](/about/directions.html).
 For a wider campus map, see [campus maps](https://www.uidaho.edu/infrastructure/facilities/aes/campus-maps).

-You can find information about parking on the [Visitors Page](https://www.uidaho.edu/infrastructure/parking/visitors-community/visitors) of [University of Idaho Parking and Transportation Services](https://www.uidaho.edu/infrastructure/parking).
+You can find information about parking on the University of Idaho Parking and Transportation Services [Visitors Page](https://www.uidaho.edu/infrastructure/parking/visitors-community/visitors).

 ## More questions?